-The District did not comply with the Commissioner's regulations2 regarding physical education (PE) classes for students in grades K-5 (elementary school).
-The District's PE plan was not filed with the New York State Education Department (SED) as required, and it was vague and did not address all items required by the regulations, including providing students with the required number of PE classes and minutes per week.
+The District did not comply with the Commissioner's regulations2 regarding the New York State Education Department's (SED) physical education (PE) classes for students in grades K-5.
+The District's PE plan was vague and did not address all items required by the regulations, including providing students with the required number of PE classes and minutes per week.
+In addition, the PE plan was not filed with SED as required.